Skip to content

 Creating Custom Agents

-The agent will immediately be available in the dashboard for chat sessions and can be referenced in pipeline YAML files.
+The agent will immediately be available in the dashboard for chat sessions, pulse mode, and pipeline references.

 How Agents Execute

-When an agent is assigned a pipeline step or chat message:
+When an agent is assigned a pipeline step, chat message, or pulse cycle:

 1. The engine spawns a Docker container from Dockerfile.agent-runtime